CaptMD-11/VStats/README.md

 VStats is a highly optimized Java library that features statistical models such as binomial & geometric distributions, linear regression, confidence intervals, significance tests, and much more.
 Additional methods, like matrix computations, are also included.

-The VStats library is condensed into a JAR file, which can be located in this project.
-That way, users can import VStats into their Java projects.

 <br>

 <center><b><i>***A Python version of this project is currently being developed***</i></b></center>